Skip to main content

 theory and noncommutative geometry".

-Ascona Strings Meeting (2007) “String theory in the doubled formalism".
+Ascona Strings Meeting (2007) “String theory in Doubled Formalism.".

 Eurostrings07, RTN meeting, Crete, “Fuzzy Geometries in M-theory".

-Conference on noncommutative geometry in physics, Issac Newton Institute (2006), “Non-commutative geometry in string and M-theory".
+Conference on noncommutative geometry in physics, Isaac Newton Institute (2006), “Non-commutative geometry in string and M-theory".

 Niels Bohr Institute summer workshop (2006), “Fuzzy Geometries in M-theory".